All Products

 Note

 For a detailed code example, see the RtsLiveStream module in the API-Example project.
-This project is an Objective-C-based iOS sample project for the ApsaraVideo Player SDK that helps developers quickly master core SDK integration.
+This project is based on Objective-C and demonstrates core SDK integration for the ApsaraVideo Player SDK for iOS.

 For more information, see RTS live playback.

-The iOS Player SDK uses the outputAudioChannel property to set the output audio channel.
-If the input source is stereo, you can switch to the left or right channel.
-If the input source is mono, this setting has no effect.
+In the iOS player SDK, you can use the outputAudioChannel property to set the output audio channel.
+If the input source is stereo, you can use the methods described below to switch to the left or right audio channel.
+This setting has no effect if the input source is mono.

 Note